 You should always have some items to help you secure your awning during windy conditions.
 You may find yourself having a calm morning, but when you return to camp, it is blowing in the gale.
 Securing your awning can save you lots of headaches.

-Some will be needed, such as Guy Ropes Or Ratchet Straps Plus, a wide range of pegs.
+Some items needed, such as Guy Ropes or Ratchet Straps plus a wide range of pegs.

 Even though you may not use it all the time, this is an indispensable accessory for caravanning.

 A Portable Step can make it easier to get in and out of your van when the ground is very far away.
 You can also use them as a happy hour table.